 Where to grow cucumbers

 Cucumbers can be grown anywhere from full sun to part shade.
 The more sun they get, the better they will produce.
 They like rich, fertile soil to grow their best.
 You can amend your soil with compost or aged manure before planting cucumber seeds.
 I also like to add organic granular fertilizer to my garden beds to give my vegetables a boost.
 Cucumbers are vine crops, so it’s best to grow them on a trellis to keep them up off the ground.
-Growing them vertically on a cucumber trellis will help protect the cucumbers from pests, and they will grow straighter, too.
+Growing them vertically on a cucumber trellis will help protect the cucumbers from pests, and they will grow straighter, too (or make a fun DIY arch trellis to grow them on).

 When to plant cucumber seeds

 Plant cucumbers seeds directly into your garden a week or two after your last frost in the spring, once the soil warms up.
 You could also start cucumber seeds indoors 4-6 weeks before your average last frost date.
-If you choose to start your cucumbers seeds indoors, make sure to use a high quality seed starting soil mix, and use a grow light so the seedlings don’t grow tall and leggy.
+If you choose to start your cucumbers seeds indoors, make sure to use a high quality seed starting soil mix (or make your own using my recipe), and use a grow light so the seedlings don’t grow tall and leggy.

 How to plant cucumber seeds